Promptly-Technologies-LLC/llm_cost_estimation/README.md

 ## Using the `estimate_cost` Function

-The `estimate_cost` function in the `llm-cost-estimation` library is a utility that can be used to calculate the cost of requesting a completion from a Large Language Model (LLM) given a specific input text or chat history.
+The `estimate_cost` function in the `llm_cost_estimation` library is a utility that can be used to calculate the cost of requesting a completion from a Large Language Model (LLM) given a specific input text or chat history.
 The function makes use of the token counting feature offered by the `count_tokens` function and computes the overall cost based on the number of tokens and the cost per token for the specified LLM.

 Here's an example of how to use the `estimate_cost` function: